Russia labels media outlet, 2 rights groups 'foreign agents'

 Okhotin told the AP on Wednesday the group will continue its work no matter what difficulties the “foreign agent” designation will bring.

-“Of course we will continue to work as we did before, this cannot stop us.
-We will see which problems this will bring, but life does not get easier after such a label,” he said.
+“Of course we will continue to work as we did before, this cannot stop us,” he said.

-Mediazona has been widely known of its live-blogging of high-profile court hearings, as well as critical investigations of police abuse and rights abuses in Russia’s penitentiary system.
-The outlet said in an online statement Wednesday that it doesn’t plan to shut down, but “doing our job will become much difficult from now on.”
+Mediazona has been widely known for its live-blogging of high-profile court hearings, as well as critical investigations of police abuse and rights abuses in Russia’s penitentiary system.
+The outlet said in a statement Wednesday that it doesn’t plan to shut down, but “doing our job will become much difficult from now on.”

-“Because of the ‘foreign agents’ label characters and sources are reluctant to talk to journalists, officials use it as an excuse not to answer our questions, other outlets prefer not to cite Mediazona (they must mention that we’re a ‘foreign agent’), and readers suffer because of the pointless disclaimer in caps,” the statement said, referring to a lengthy disclaimer which those declared “foreign agents” must add to any piece of content they publish, be it a story or a comment on social media.
+“Because of the ‘foreign agents’ label, characters and sources are reluctant to talk to journalists, officials use it as an excuse not to answer our questions, other outlets prefer not to cite Mediazona (they must mention that we’re a ‘foreign agent’), and readers suffer because of the pointless disclaimer,” the statement said, referring to a lengthy disclaimer which those declared “foreign agents” must add to any piece of content they publish.

 The Zona Prava rights group was founded by Pussy Riot members Maria Alyokhina and Nadezhda Tolokonnikova, who spent nearly two years in prison for a 2012 protest inside Moscow’s Cathedral of Christ the Savior.
 It provides legal aid to victims of police abuse, domestic violence, medical errors occurring in civilian and prison hospitals and rights abuses in the armed forces.